Christmas Column 2020

 The result was a land of opportunity.
 The United States attracted immigrants who shared our values and reflected them in their own lives.
 Our culture was absorbed by a diverse people who became one.

 In recent decades we have lost sight of the historic achievement that empowered the individual.
 The religious, legal and political roots of this great achievement are no longer reverently taught in high schools, colleges and universities or respected by our government.
-The voices that reach us through the millennia and connect us to our culture are being silenced by “Identity Politics,” “political correctness” and “the war on terror.”
+The voices that reach us through the millennia and connect us to our culture are being silenced by “Identity Politics,” “political correctness” and the war against “white culture.”
 Prayer has been driven from schools and Christian religious symbols from public life.

 Constitutional protections have been diminished by hegemonic political ambitions.
 Indefinite detention, torture, and murder are now acknowledged practices of the United States government.
 The historic achievement of due process has been rolled back.
 Tyranny has re-emerged.